Glen Eden: History

 The Western Line opened in March 1880, connecting Waikumete to Auckland by rail and encouraging growth in the area.
 The train station acted as a hub for the community, with most businesses opening close to the station.
 In 1886, the Waikumete Cemetery was established, due to the proximity of the area to the Western Line.
 Many people viewed the cemetery as having a negative effect on the area, making it a less desirable place to live.

 In 1901, the first town hall was built in the area, and in 1910 the first Methodist Church was constructed in Waikumete.
 Social life of the area revolved around the town hall, which showed movies, held dances and political meetings.
 During World War I, the hall was used to train territorials for the army.

 The Waikumete Cemetery became the burial place for many of the people who died during the 1918 influenza pandemic.
 While local residents were mostly unscathed, people who died in Auckland were transported en masse to Waikumete Cemetery.

 On 1 November 1921, Waikumete was renamed Glen Eden, when the area was formed into a town district.
 One of the reasons why the name changed was that the name Waikumete had become closely associated with the cemetery.
 The new name referenced the central Auckland suburb of Mount Eden, as well as the many valleys (glens) in the suburb.
 After the area was formed into a town district, the area boomed as a working class neighbourhood.
 The Great Depression greatly affected Glen Eden, leaving many new houses vacant as potential occupants could not afford to buy or rent them.

 In 1935, the Glen Eden town hall burnt down, and was rebuilt within the next two years.
 The town hall remained a community social hub, holding events, movie showings and theatre productions.
 The building is currently known as the Glen Eden Playhouse Theatre.
 Between 1945 and 1954, the Waitemata Obstetric Hospital run by Vera Ellis-Crowther operated from her land on Glengarry Road.

 The area developed from a rural community in the 1940s into a satellite suburb of Auckland in the 1950s.
 In 1953 the population of the area had increased enough that the town district became the Glen Eden Borough.
 The borough status of Glen Eden brought prosperity, and allowed the local council to borrow funds to develop the area.
 Between 1951 and 1961, the population of Glen Eden tripled.
-In 1970, Glenmall, a local shopping precinct was opened to the south of the train station.
+In 1970, Glenmall, a local shopping precinct, was opened to the south of the train station.
 The population grew to over 10,000 residents in the mid-1980s.

-Many street names in Glen Eden are named after early residents, and after Antarctic explorers from the Terra Nova Expedition (1910-1913).
+Many streets in Glen Eden are named after early residents, or after Antarctic explorers from the Terra Nova Expedition (1910–1913).
 Most housing is wooden, with a few old farmhouses, some 1930s art deco houses, and post-war bungalows and weatherboard houses.
 There is also more recent terrace housing.